Transcendence is True Therapy – Osho

 “Sure I do — but what about the chickens?”

 All your psychological work will be just on the surface.
 You will appear as if you have changed, but that will be only an appearance.
-Any real situation will bring your real face Lack again.
+Any real situation will bring your real face back again.
 This is not transformation: this is just consolation.
 And I am not concerned with consoling you.

-My effort here is to transmute you to let you become something utterly new that you have never dreamed about yourself.
+My effort here is to transmute you, to let you become something utterly new that you have never dreamed about yourself.
 Something immensely valuable is hidden in you – that has to be discovered.
 That is your soul.

 And unless you discover that hidden source of all life, you will only be playing games — psychological games, physiological games.
 Yoga got lost in physiological games.
 Your so-called yogis are only doing physiological exercises.
-They have their own benefits, I cannot deny it.
+They have their own benefits; I cannot deny it.
 They will make you healthier, but that health remains of the body.
-And the body will be gone when death comes, and with the body all your yoga postures too!
+And the body will be gone when death comes,and with the body all your yoga postures too!
 And the whole effort that you had made will be lost.

 Psychology and psychoanalysis have become too much focused on the mind of man.

 Mind is not your real core.
 It is just a bridge between the body and the soul, and a very fragile bridge it is.
-It is a very non-substantial phenomenon, because it consists only of thoughts.
+It is a very non-substantial phenomenon because it consists only of thoughts.
 Behind the mind there is your reality — you can call it soul, spirit, God or whatsoever you will.

 My concern here is to help you to penetrate to that core.
 Once you have known that everything will settle in your life — because with that awareness you will be watchful of the body and you will be watchful of the mind, and all that is ugly will simply disappear.